-Double the size of the student body and faculty while maintaining or improving quality and minority enrollment - Underway, partial growth appropriation provided, begin transition in 2011-12, add students in stages starting in 2012-2013!
-Ongoing.
+- 1. Continue and strengthen residential and outreach programs, enhancing excellence and meeting opportunities statewide - 2.
+Occupy GSSM's New Campus Accomplished. - More than double the size of the student body and faculty while maintaining or improving quality and minority enrollment Underway, partial growth appropriation provided, begin transition in 2011-12, add students in stages starting in 2012-2013 Ongoing. - a.

-- a.
-Oversee completion and integration of Phase II facilities underway - b.
 Analyze curriculum alternatives AP, IB, private schools, other.
-How are we unique? - c.
-Use the expansion opportunity to review and upgrade curriculum Underway: 2011-2012 saw first full-year operation of GSSM's new privately funded Blue Cross & Blue Shield Economics & Finance Institute. - d.
+How are we unique? - b.
+Use the expansion opportunity to review and upgrade curriculum: Add Engineering opportunities - c.
 Define enhanced math/computer science & technology offering(s) - 4.
 Spearhead efforts toward leadership in South Carolina science and math education via our outreach programs Underway - a.
-Uncover grant opportunities especially in teacher training Obtained six-year Federal Gear UP Grant through CHE partnership starting in 2006-07. - b.
-Additional six-year GearUP grant renewal approved beginning in 2011-2012.
+Uncover grant opportunities especially in teacher training Obtained six-year Federal Gear UP Grant through CHE partnership starting in 2012. - b.
+Expand summer research coordination with higher ed partners: Added College of Charleston & MUSC, Furman and Francis Marion University - c.
+Add and maintain international research opportunities - 5.
+Partnership with schools, districts and other educational partners to reach middle school and high school teachers & students to improve science/math accomplished via summer camps expanding and ongoing - 6.
+Enhance the profile of GSSM across the state Continuing - a.
+Establish role in SC state initiatives to improve science and math education Ongoing - b.
+Establish role of parents in the school vision

 - c.
-Obtained \$200,000 Toyota Grant (2008) to enhance middle school academics.
-Awarded Federal Grant for Middle School to College project. - d.
-Expand summer research coordination with higher ed partners: Added College of Charleston & MUSC, Furman and Francis Marion University - e.
-Partnership with schools, districts and other educational partners to reach middle school teachers & students to improve science/math accomplished - 5.
-Enhance the profile of GSSM across the state Underway - a.
-Establish role in SC state initiatives to improve science and math education Ongoing - b.
-Establish role of parents in the school vision - c.
-Create targeted communications plan for internal and professional implementation Ongoing - 6.
+Create targeted communications plan for internal and professional implementation Ongoing - 7.
 Continue to focus on the development of high character and exceptional skills in our students Accomplished/Ongoing - a.
-Evaluate honor codes at other schools - b.
-Review & revise handbook and emphasize principles - c.
-Added Mental Health Counseling full-time for 2011-2012, a necessity in a 24/7 residential school to include character development issues within community & for individuals - I.4.
+Added Mental Health Counseling full-time for 2011-2012, a necessity in a 24/7 residential school to include character development issues within community & for individuals - b.
+Enhance Community Service to improve integration with students' life goals - I.4.
 Opportunities and Challenges that may affect the agency's success in fulfilling its mission and achieving its strategic goals (This establishes the basis for the agency's budget request).